-Vimeo is a powerful video-sharing & hosting the website built for professionals use.
+Vimeo is a powerful video-sharing & hosting website built for professional use.
 There are several benefits of Vimeo to consider if you own a business or a production house.
 You can create, edit, and host HD videos on Vimeo's servers and view them through the site's player.
 It's an all-around video hosting tool perfectly crafted for our needs.
 There are some things you need to keep in mind, though, from a paid subscription to navigation.
 Here are some notable pros and cons of Vimeo for business.

 Vimeo was founded by Jake Lodwick, Zach Klein, Josh Ascher, and Dimitri Stankovic in 2004.
 The idea of the website came to the founders because they wanted it to be different from YouTube.
 In 2009, Vimeo was bought by IAC.
 In January 2017, more than 26 million registered users of the video-sharing service and over 100 million unique visitors per month.

 This web service focuses on high-quality, professional content only.
 It has pros and cons, just like any other website or app.
 Pros like HD quality videos, privacy settings for users, and many more features.
 Vimeo also provides its users with tools such as an analytics dashboard to see how well their videos perform.

 Vimeo is a great platform for creating more professional videos.
 With features that allow you to set videos as private, share them with collaborators, or make your account public, anyone can view your work.
 This site offers a variety of options which also leads users to evaluate the upsides or pros of Vimeo for video hosting service.